bumaociyuan/bumaociyuan.github.io/_posts/xcode/2014-11-25-multiple-xcode-coexist.md

 [Can Xcode 6 and Xcode 5 coexist on the same computer?](http://stackoverflow.com/questions/24005297/can-xcode-6-and-xcode-5-coexist-on-the-same-computer)

 1. Rename the origin `Xcode` to `Xcode6`.
-2. Download Xcode5.dmg drag `Xcode` into `Application` folder ,rename it to `Xcode5`.
+2. Download Xcode5.dmg drag `Xcode` into `Desktop` folder.
-3. Use `sudo xcode-select -s /Applications/Xcode?.app` to switch between them.
+3. Use `sudo xcode-select -s /Applications/Xcode.app` to switch between them.